rolling-scopes-school/aws/README.md

 - Discord

 ### Weekly Q&A Sessions in EN and RU
 Held every Tuesday at 15:00 CET in English.
 Held every Friday at 15:00 CET in Russian.
 We ask you to submit your questions in advance via google form - https://docs.google.com/forms/d/e/1FAIpQLSfKJcoz0KsT2d2efJV-5bN-VlcMUSc5Ljs-B0LJN8xrglMubQ/viewform
 Questions will be collected here: https://docs.google.com/spreadsheets/d/1h-vG2U0gYpFjMo5sGpBinwmlUGWKR8R5Stx0WcZJ2TU/edit?resourcekey#gid=1431148721

 ### AWS Accounts
+- Important!
+You use your personal AWS accounts to complete the courses.
+- We occasionally host AWS workshops for which free accounts are provided.
 - Belarus and Russia.
 Students from Russia and Belarus will have problems to create an account in AWS.
 Unfortunately we can do nothing with that.

 ## FAQ